Arif is an entrepreneur who left his job at a bank during the pandemic. His businesses include currency trading and freelance writing.

 2. Focus on One Thing at a Time

 The ability to concentrate fully is key when it comes to getting a specific task done efficiently.
-When trying to accomplish a goal it is important to be as single-minded as possible.
-Trying to write a poem while running an 800-meter race is impossible.
-One should always focus on doing just one job extremely well.
+It's important to be as single-minded as possible when you're trying to accomplish a goal; trying to write a poem while running an 800-meter race is impossible.
+Instead, focus on doing just one job—and doing it extremely well.

 According to an article from the BBC, human beings can concentrate on one thing for about 90 minutes before needing a 15-minute break.
 It is our job as entrepreneurs to make that 90 minutes as productive as possible.
 That means discarding your phone, ignoring social media, closing the Youtube app, and turning off the TV.